rodrigosetti/yammer2hello/README.md

 # Yammer2Hello

-This application connects to Yammer API, grab all your contacts and transform them into Hello-like Notes in a Notebook of your choice at you Evernote account.
+This application connects to Yammer API, grab all your contacts and transform them into Hello-like Notes in a Notebook of your choice at your Evernote account.

 ## Prerequisites